stokito/kankun-json/README.md

 # kankun-json

-A CGI script that provides a simple web interface and RESTful JSON API for the Kankun Small K wifi switch.
+A CGI script that provides a simple web interface and RESTful JSON API for the Kankun Small K wifi switch [KK-SP3](https://openwrt.org/toh/kankun/kk-sp3).

 ## Features